shanthi1999/web-dev-error-solutions/errors/react/troubleshooting-module-not-found-error-can-t-resolve-in-next-js/README.md

+# 🐞 Troubleshooting "Module not found: Error: Can't resolve '...' " in Next.js

 This document addresses a common error encountered in Next.js applications:  `Module not found: Error: Can't resolve '...'`.
 This error usually arises when Next.js cannot locate a required module during the build or runtime process.
 The specific module name indicated in the error message will vary depending on the missing dependency.